Ning Chang

 Chang Chun-ning (張鈞甯 (Zhāng Jūnníng); born September 4, 1982), also known as Ning Chang and previously known as Janine Chang, (Note: Ning Chang used to use the name Janine Chang, and although she no longer uses it herself, it is still used by some media outlets.) is a Taiwanese actress and film producer.

 Chang is known for portraying Guan Xin in The Hospital and Lan Xi Ying in Black & White.

 Since 2010, Chang began working more in Mainland China and earned recognition for her roles in The Empress of China, Ruyi's Royal Love in the Palace, and The Soul.

 Chang ranked 78th on Forbes China Celebrity 100 list in 2019.

 Early life and education

 Chang was born on September 4, 1982 in Munich, West Germany.
 Her family were prominent businesspeople in Daya, Taichung.
 Her grandfather, Chang Jui-chen, was the owner of the Miyahara Ice Cream building.
 Her father, Chang Chih-ming, was a professor of sociology at National Taiwan University.
 Her mother, Cheng Ju-ching, was a children's book author.
-Chang and her older sister were born in West Germany while their father was a graduate student at the University of Munich.
+Chang and her older sister were born in West Germany while their father was a graduate student at LMU Munich.
 They moved back to Taiwan in 1986.

 After attending Taipei Municipal Jingmei Girls' High School, she graduated from National Taipei University with a bachelor's degree in law.
 In June 2010, Chang earned a master's degree in industrial economics from National Central University.